opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/install-osb.md

 You can install OpenSearch Benchmark directly on a host running Linux or macOS or you can run OpenSearch Benchmark in a Docker container on any compatible host.
 This section of documentation describes high-level considerations for your OpenSearch Benchmark host, as well as instructions for installing OpenSearch Benchmark.

 Some OpenSearch Benchmark functionality is unavailable when you run OpenSearch Benchmark in a Docker container.
 Specifically, the following restrictions apply:
-- You cannot distribute load test drivers with OpenSearch Benchmark running in a Docker container.
-Instead, you can distribute the load test drivers by installing OpenSearch Benchmark directly on your hosts and starting the OpenSearch Benchmark daemon.
+- You cannot distribute load test drivers.
-- You can only use the `benchmark-only` pipeline because OpenSearch Benchmark cannot recursively deploy an OpenSearch cluster in its own container.
+- You can only use the `benchmark-only` pipeline.

 ## Hardware considerations